3788864351/AI-Anime-Character-Line-Art-Generator/README.md

 ## 🇬🇧 English Introduction

 The **SPAI Anime Lineart Generator** is a powerful AI-driven tool that transforms anime screenshots, game illustrations, or character photos into clean, high-quality line art.
-Whether you are a professional manga artist or a beginner practicing coloring, our tool provides the perfect foundation for your digital art.
+Whether you are a professional manga artist or a beginner practicing coloring, our tool provides the perfect foundation for your digital art

 ### Key Features
 *   **✨ Intelligent Extraction:** Extract clean lines from any character image with a single click.